 You may use multiple rooms for the same exam.
 If you need to clean the rooms between sittings, you may need to stagger start times and create additional sittings.
-This can be done, as long as the relevant candidates are in Full Centre Supervision.
-See section 1.2.4 of the Cambridge Handbook for more information about applying for additional sittings. maintaining your local social distancing arrangements.
-This may include running your exams in multiple exam rooms with extra invigilators.
-To help you with this, you can ask us for additional sittings, timetable deviations, or for candidates to take exams at an alternative venue.
-If you need to apply for a timetable deviation you must apply for each sitting separately.
+You can do this, as long as the relevant candidates are under Full Centre Supervision.
+See section 1.2.4 of the Cambridge Handbook for more information about applying for additional sittings.